COMBAT-TB/irida-galaxy-deploy/README.md

 - **`admin:password1`** for IRIDA
 - **`admin:admin`** for Galaxy

-### Install IRIDA Tools
+### Install or Verfiy IRIDA Tools

-Upon setup completion, from within the [IRIDA ToolShed][irida-toolshed] in Galaxy, please find and install the following tools to Galaxy:
+Upon setup completion, from within the [IRIDA ToolShed][irida-toolshed] in Galaxy, please find and verify if the following tools are installed in Galaxy:

+- bcftools_consensus
+- fastp
+- iqtree
+- multiqc
+- snippy
+- snpeff
+- text_processing
+- data_manager_snpeff
+- fastqc
+- snp_dists
+- snp_sites
+- tb_variant_filter
+- tbprofiler
+- tbvcfreport
+- trimmomatic
 - [suite_snvphyl_1_0_1][suite_snvphyl_1_0_1]

 If you want to import sequence data from IRIDA to Galaxy, install: